 What is your daily rhythm on a bicycle tour?

-If you’re determined to start cycling at sparrow’s fart and your partner likes to sleep in, it probably won’t work.
+If you’re determined to start cycling at Sparrow’s fart and your partner likes to sleep in, it probably won’t work.
 If you enjoy staying up late with a beer and your partner is all about having an early night and an early start of the day, you’re not compatible too.

 Do we have chemistry?

 That’s the vaguest and, at the same time, most underrated factor on my list.
 Going on a bicycle tour with someone, you’ll have to tolerate that person almost 24/7.
-It would be even better if you properly enjoy your time together.
+It would be even better if you properly enjoyed your time together.

 Before travelling with someone, it’s good to see if a conversation with them feels forced and awkward or if you somehow understand each other.
-Sometimes a person is a good match for you on paper – they have the same travelling goals, love the same music and have similar views – but for some reason, you find them annoying.
+Sometimes, a person is a good match for you on paper – they have the same travelling goals, love the same music and have similar views – but for some reason, you find them annoying.
 That’s why chemistry is crucial.

 What are your no-goes?